kryptokrona/kryptokrona-docs/docs/guides/wallets/Making-a-Wallet.md

 To view a guide on how to make a paper wallet, you can go [here](Making-a-paper-wallet).

-## SimpleWallet (CLI Wallet)
+## zedwallet (CLI Wallet)

-The CLI Wallet, called SimpleWallet, is a multi-platform program (Win/Linux/Mac) that requires you to enter commands for it to work and you cannot use your mouse.
+The CLI Wallet, called zedwallet, is a multi-platform program (Win/Linux/Mac) that requires you to enter commands for it to work and you cannot use your mouse.
 However, it is currently the most stable and gets the newest updates first.

-If you would like to use SimpleWallet, you can check out [this guide](Using-Simplewallet).
+If you would like to use zedwallet, you can check out [this guide](Using-zedwallet).

 ## Graphical Wallet (GUI Wallet)